- Who is authorized to sign on behalf of UTD?

 - Can UTD agree to HIPAA security conditions?

 The University of Texas at Dallas is an agency of the State of Texas and a component institution of The University of Texas System, governed by the UT Board of Regents.
 All sponsored research agreements and related contractual agreements such as visiting scientist agreements, nondisclosure agreements, teaming agreements, material transfer agreements, etc. must be executed by an authorized official of UTD and in the University’s legal name: “The University of Texas at Dallas”.
 Individuals, Departments, or Organized Sponsored Research Units may not directly enter into sponsored activity agreements or legally bind UTD.
-Current authorized signatories for such agreements at UTD are Rafael Martín and Emily Lacy.
+Current authorized signatories for such agreements at UTD are Emily Lacy and Brent Schultze.

 The process for finalizing an SRA may be brief or lengthy, depending on the complexity of the project to be sponsored and what the sponsor expects to obtain for its support.
 If a non-federal sponsor accepts UTD’s standard agreement without modification, obtaining the signed contract can be very expeditious.

 What are causes for delay when negotiating contracts with Industry?